 Run C/SIDE and AL Side-by-Side

 Business Central on-premises supports development using C/SIDE, AL, and Designer side-by-side.
-When new objects are added or changed in C/SIDE, these changes must be reflected in the symbol download in Visual Studio Code using the AL Language extension.
+When new objects are added or changed in C/SIDE, these changes must be reflected in the symbol download in Visual Studio Code using the AL Language extension for Microsoft Dynamics 365 Business Central.
 To enable this reflection, a command and argument called

 generatesymbolreference has been added to finsql.exe and you can run it as illustrated below.